- The fastest fish in the ocean all have one thing in common: they are long, narrow, and have special adaptations to reduce drag.

 Read here to learn more about the blue shark.

 This medium-sized fish, characterized by the shiny silver body and black stripes, operates on a predictable schedule; gathering in small schools of several fish, they move from tropical inshore waters to shallow mud or sand flats to feed.
-It is estimated that this species can achieve speeds of up to 40 miles per hour.
+It is estimated that this species can achieve speeds of up to 40 miles per hour, making it one of the fastest fish in the ocean.

 The flying fish is perhaps one of a kind in the entire animal kingdom.
 It has the remarkable ability to build up speed, leap out of the water, and glide through the air, sometimes at distances of more than a thousand feet with the right tailwind, to escape its predators.
 The secret to its success is the wing-like pectoral fins projecting from the side of the body, in addition to all of the skeletal and muscular modifications to accommodate them.
 But whereas the typical flying fish has only two wing-shaped fins, the four-wing flying fish, as the name suggests, has additional modified pelvic fins for a total of four “wings.”
 The top speed is thought to be around 35 miles per hour.
 Despite some misconception, however, they do not flap their wings but instead, glide through the air.